 “I’m proud to say that we use measurement to guide our campaign activity for better audience engagement and to show the senior management team the real impact of our communications, said Ranchod.
 “We’re now seeing traction in what used to be one of our hardest goals – persuading the government to understand that stroke treatment and care is a priority.”

 The Stroke Association’s work with Cision recently won gold at the 2017 AMEC awards for “Best use of integrated communication measurement/research.”
+It also won gold at the 2018 Bulldog PR awards for “Best in PR Measurement.”

 The charity launched a campaign to get the signatories of the petition to each write to their local MP, via an online letter generator, on the Stroke Association’s website.
 While progress has been made, changing Government policy, and a surprise General Election, is a long haul task and thanks to the evaluation of the previous stage, the Stroke Association is now equipped with the tools to generate change through its PR activities and localized activity.
 Since the general election, the charity has had to review its tactics and approaches but the goal remains the same.